 As stated in my bio, I have been a practitioner of Tantric Buddhism for many years.
 This is my spiritual practice and will always be with me and part of who I am.
 How I walk in the world.
 However, when I started to explore Neo Tantra and the sexual sadhanas, I was given two names by my teachers.
 Kali and Devi.
 Kali Devi.
 Beautiful, yes?
 I loved that name.
 It gave me purpose and was a constant reminder to stay in wisdom and compassion in my journey and in my work.
 At the time, I needed that idea of strength and empowerment.
 I felt the name and what it represented protected me from harmful and destructive life forces.
 Kali Ma deeply resonated within me and she is still a focus of my morning meditations.
+I am still deeply in love and in awe of Hinduism and its deities and will continue to study them.

 However, after more than 12 years with that name, I have recognized that although I am a practiced Tantrika, I am not Hindu, and in order to truly honor the deities and the people of that religion and culture, I must let it go.
 It is not fair or right to possess a name from a culture that is not truly my own.